 Erin raised her eyebrows at Rose as she made unintelligent sounds.

-"Pardon?" she asked with an inquisitive look on her face.
+"Pardon?"
+Erin asked with an inquisitive look on her face.

 Erin still looked slightly skeptical.
-"Ok…," she said.
+"Okay…" she said, somewhat hesitant to believe her friend.
 "Is that what you and Scorp were up to before Al interrupted?"

 Rose eyes bugged out at the intensity with which her friend spoke these words, not to mention the accuracy of them, but she was still determined to remain in denial.
-She wasn't even sure if something had happened between her and Scorpius.
+She wasn't even sure if something had happened.

 "What?
 No, why would you think something like that?"

-"Oh, erm, hi.
-Sorry, I'm interrupting."
-Rose and Erin looked up to see that they had drawn attention to themselves in the form of one of the library aids.
+Rose and Erin looked up to see that they had drawn attention to themselves.

 He sent her an apologetic smile before explaining his presence.

 "I just wanted you to know," she began with a gentle and understanding look on her face, "that you can trust me.
-If there's something going on or if you're just filled with uncertainty and need someone to talk to, I'm here and I will do my best to understand.
-In fact I probably understand more than you think I do."
+If there's something going on there or if you're just filled with uncertainty and need someone to talk to, I'm here, and I will do my best to understand.
+In fact, I probably understand more than you think I do."

 She spoke with such sincerity that Rose considered letting everything out right then and there, especially if it meant Erin would open up to her in return.
 She was unnerved by how accurately she had perceived the reason for her earlier flustered state, and her interest had been piqued by her last comment, but she restrained herself and gave her friend a grateful smile.